Home Articles Blog Jon's e-books Courses Gallery Fine Art About Jon Contact me Links Guestbook

 Sew down the container.
 I used a cross stitch but it's up to you what stitching method you use... as long as it holds together tightly.

-The holes that you made close up again quickly so sometimes it is easier to re-open them with the Awl.
+The holes that you made close up again quickly so you may need to re-open them with the Awl.

 I use a home made sewing needle to sew the middle holes.
 If you are making a tall thin container it will be hard to stitch the middle holes.
 You could use a curved needle to reach down the container in that situation.
-Or I guess you could sew the whole container up loosely and then tighten it up from the bottom.
+Or it is possible to sew the whole container up loosely and then tighten it up from the bottom; just like loosely threading new shoe laces onto a shoe and then systematically pulling on the lace at different points to tighten it up from the bottom upwards, I have used this technique to stitch a tall thin bark arrow quiver.

 End up with both ends on the inside and then tie it off.